MLSDev/development-standards/README.md

 *This document is updated frequently.
 Our practices and standards are subject to change as software development world evolve.*

-*Everyone who commits the updates to this document should notify their colleagues of the changes made.*
+*Everyone who commits the updates to this document should notify their colleagues of the changes made (see more in Contributing section).*

 ## Contents